Saqqara#8 in Best Things To Do in Cairo

-Sandwiched between Giza and Dahshur in southern Cairo, this palm-tree-encompassed archaeological site houses the Step Pyramid of Djoser, Egypt's oldest stone pyramid.
-The Step Pyramid dates back to the 3rd Dynasty (2649 to 2575 B.C.) and was constructed for the pharaoh Djoser by now infamous architect Imhotep.
-Originally built as a tomb, the Step Pyramid has drawn tourists for millennia, as evinced by the graffiti adorning its walls.
-According to one TripAdvisor user, "If you're interested in history then this cannot be missed."
+Sandwiched between Giza and Dahshur in southern Cairo and surrounded by palm trees, this archaeological site houses the Step Pyramid of Djoser, Egypt's oldest stone pyramid.
+The Step Pyramid dates back to the Third Dynasty (2649 to 2575 B.C.) and was constructed for the pharaoh Djoser by the now infamous architect Imhotep.
+Originally built as a tomb, the Step Pyramid has drawn tourists for millennia, as evidenced by the graffiti adorning its walls.

 While the Step Pyramid is a definite must-see, Saqqara is home to several other worthwhile sites, including a number of tombs and a few crumbling pyramids.
-Recent visitors recommend exploring Saqqara on foot just like the ancient Egyptians would have done.
-Some travelers also advise hiring a guide to explain the history behind each site.
-And if you're already making the trek, many travelers recommend suggest stopping by the ruins of Memphis as well.
+Recent visitors recommended wearing sneakers since the area is sandy.
+And if you want to enjoy comfortable temperatures while exploring the site, avoid visiting during the summer.

 To reach Saqqara, you can take a taxi from central Cairo or book a bus tour that includes a visit to Saqqara.
 (Bus tour prices to Saqqara average around $100.)
 The site welcomes visitors every day from 8 a.m. to 4 p.m. (or until 3 p.m. during Ramadan).
 Admission to Saqqara – which includes entry to the Step Pyramid of Djoser and the on-site Imhotep Museum – costs 80 Egyptian pounds ($9) for adults and 40 Egyptian pounds (less than $5) for students.
 Restrooms are available by the parking lot, and vendors sell water and souvenirs near the site's entrance.